NodleCode/nodle4stakers/README.md

 3, Let's wait for the node to get complete with storage sync.

-4, Ensure no session keys of validator adress.
+4, Ensure no session keys for the validator adress.

 ![](./docs/images/snapshot-03.png)